fnbrjs/fnbr.js/README.md

 # fnbr.js
-A library to interact with Fortnite's HTTP and XMPP services
+A library to interact with Epic Games' Fortnite HTTP and XMPP services